ngchain/ngcore/docs/contract.md

 for authorization; `account.get_host` returns the executing account.
-Within one transaction execution, a contract that is still executing cannot be re-entered (calls after it returned are fine); service exports use scalar (i32/i64) params and returns.
+Within one transaction execution, a contract that is still executing cannot be re-entered (calls after it returned are fine); service exports use scalar (i32/i64) params and returns — byte payloads (u256 amounts, strings) cross through the env transfer slots: the caller stages bytes with buf_set before the call, the callee reads them with buf_get and returns results the same way.

 Exports a contract may provide: